The Different Types of Blackjack Games

 - Multiple-Hand Blackjack: Only found in online blackjack casino games, You can basically bet on up to 5 ‘spaces’ – or get 5 hands.
 Each for a different bet amount.

 - Double Attack Blackjack: We’ve never seen this type of blackjack online, but we can hope, right?
-Reason being, you get to increase your bet after seeing the dealer turns his down face card, but before he decided to hit or stand.
+The reason is you get to increase your bet after seeing the dealer turn his down face card but before he decides to hit or stand.
 The payoff to this is that blackjack only pays even money.

-- Super Fun 21: This almost doesn’t deserve a name of it’s own, but does, so we will use it.
-It basically allows you to split a hand up to four times – a rare event as you can imagine.
-The nice thing here is that if you hit and get a total of 6 six cards totalling 20, you automatically wins, regardless of what the dealer gets.
+- Super Fun 21: This almost doesn’t deserve a name of its own, but it does, so we will use it.
+It basically allows you to split a hand up to four times – a rare event, as you can imagine.
+The nice thing here is that if you hit and get a total of 6 six cards totalling 20, you automatically win, regardless of what the dealer gets.

 Think you know what you love?
 Got all the Blackjack glossary terms down pat?